sancsoft/help.beegit.com/projects/_posts/2014-11-01-create-a-project.md

 To help identify the project even more, you can create a short description of the project that will show up on the dashboard of everyone on the project.

 Finally, select a color for the project.
 The color options let you create a workflow by tying a priority or project type to a color.
-Collaborators can then sort by and see projects by color on their dashboard.
+Project collaborators can then sort by and see projects by color on their dashboard.